 8) You get this warning message only if the file c:\functions.xla already exists.
-If so, click " Retry "
+If so, click " Retry " as many times as needed.

-Setup - o qram_dg_404_13_2007 Informa Please tion e read the following important information before continuing.
-Q When you are ready to continue with Setup, click Next.
-Qram DG version 4.04 has been successfully installed - Funct been iions.xla is present in c:\but must be declared as Add_In in Excel if t done before nis has not Next >]
+🔪 Setup - qram_dg_404_13_2007 \times Information Please read the following important information before continuing.
+Q When you are ready to continue with Setup, dick Next.
+Qram_DG version 4.04 has been successfully installed Functions.xla is present in c:\but must be declared as Add_In in Exc been done before el if this: has not Next t >